 - Motors, servos, sensors, LEDs, microphone, speaker, camera, etc.

-Starting the system
+Starting the System Up

 - Arduino Powered by the USB cable from the RPi